 What to Bring Along

-- Drivers are to carry a valid driver’s licence, registration documents and insurance documents at all times while driving.
+- Drivers are to carry a valid driving licence, registration documents and insurance documents at all times while driving.
 Your UK licence will continue to be valid in Croatia after Brexit.

 - You must carry your passport on you at all times as a form of identification.

 - A reflective jacket is to be kept in the car and worn and if you are in an accident.

 - In case of emergency call 112 or Emergency road help with advice in English is on 987.

 - Motorway signs have the letter A followed by two digits.
 They have a green background with a picture of motorway in white.
 State roads have the letter D and country roads have the letter Z followed by four digits.

 - There are tolls on various motorways, bridges and tunnels including route E59 and the E70 out of Zagreb.
 There is also a toll on the E71 between Zagreb to Split.